natmasslove/aws_howto/monitoring_data_pipelines/part1.md

 In this section, let's take a look at some AWS Services which can be useful when building the monitoring platform, their typical use cases, pros and cons.

 ### Triggering Alerts: Amazon EventBridge
+AWS EventBridge is an event-driven service that fits very well in scenarios where you need to detect events from AWS resources.
+The default out-of-the-box EventBus receives events from a majority of AWS services.
-You can set up EventBridge Rules to react on certain AWS events in your account and send those events to a target, where you can process those and send notifications.
+Therefore, you can set up EventBridge Rules to react to certain AWS events in your account and send those events to a target, where you can process those and send notifications.
 The service provides extensive capabilities for filtering relevant events.
 For example, you can catch event only from the "glue" service with the event type "Glue Job State Change" when the target state indicates "something went wrong".
 Additionally, you can limit the scope of the rule to glue jobs only relevant to your needs (see the example below).